6 things to consider when looking for a linen and laundry provider

 One of the biggest myths surrounding linen is that a high thread count indicates that the product is of a superior quality.
 Although this stands with domestic linen, this isn’t necessarily true when it comes to a commercial standard.
 If the linen is made from a mediocre quality cotton, regardless of the thread count, the product will never feel of a high standard.
 As mentioned in the first point, the products also need to be able to cope with the commercial laundry process without hindering the standard.
 For this reason, CLEAN offers linen with a range of different thread counts to offer a premium feel to all products while also safeguarding its shelf life.

 The last thing to consider when choosing a provider is the origin of the cotton used in their products.
 This will offer you peace of mind that the linen on offer has been ethically sourced and produced.
 Cotton of a standard that can comfortably withstand the commercial laundry process is vital when looking for value and a quality finish when in situ.
-Each of CLEAN’s products have been ethically sourced and our Chief Executive Officer Jason Miller personally visits the mills processing the raw cotton to guarantee it is up to CLEAN’s high standards.
+Each of CLEAN’s products have been ethically sourced and our team personally visit the mills processing the raw cotton to guarantee it is up to CLEAN’s high standards.

 Follow our updates on Twitter for more hospitality laundry and linen insight and advice.